bamason2/ttp451-module/docs/labs/Lesson_2.md

 #### Task 2-2.2

-- Right click on model icon in “Test Plan” pane, and select “Design Experiment”.
+- Right click on the model icon in “Test Plan” pane, and select “Design Experiment”.
 The “Design Editor” window will appear.
 This where the DoE points can be created and constraints can be applied for known systems.

 ![image](figs/lab2/fig_48_test_plan_pane.png)

-- Create new test design by clicking on the toolbar [File >> New Design].
+- Create a new test design by clicking on the toolbar [File >> New Design].
 An empty design will be created in the “Design Tree” pane.
 The design table will list down all the created test points.
 If the 3D projection doesn’t appear, click on the toolbar, [View >> Split View >> 3D Design Projection].
 The 3D design projection view will be shown.

 ![image](figs/lab2/fig_49_design_editor_design_tree.png)